Small-Cap Mutual Funds

 1. Check their past performance:

-While the past performance of a fund is no indicator of the future growth potential, it can talk volumes about the stocks that hold the portfolio.
-If the mutual fund has not fared badly in a bearish market, it is proof of the quality of stocks in its portfolio.
+While the past performance of a fund is no indicator of the future growth potential, it can talk volumes about the stocks that the portfolio holds.
+If the mutual fund has not fared badly in a bearish market, it is proof of the quality of stocks in the portfolio.
 Examine the past performance upon the growth of the broader Small Cap indices to make a decision.

 2. Check their expense ratio:

 The expense ratio is the ratio of total expenses acquired by the mutual fund upon the total assets of the fund.
 A huge expense ratio means a higher portion of the assets are being used to fund administrative and selling expenses.
-This does not translate into a greater return for the investors.
+This does not translate into a great number of returns for the investors.
 The best Small Cap mutual funds do not have a great expense ratio.
-The expense ratio ends as per SEBI depend on the assets under management (AUM):
+The expense ratio as per SEBI depend on the assets under management (AUM):

 • 2.25% – AUM of Rs.
 500 -Rs.
 750 crores